Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Case Studies

-where a smaller value indicates more certain intervals i.e., upper bound and lower bound probabilities are similar.
-As the uniform choice of $\distBound$ approaches 0.45, the average probability interval size decreases although this trend reverses as $\distBound$ decreases further.
+where a smaller value indicates more certain (less-conservative) intervals, i.e., upper bound and lower bound probabilities are similar.
+As the uniform choice of $\distBound$ approaches 0.15, the average probability interval size decreases although this trend reverses as $\distBound$ decreases further.
 This is due to $\distBound$ becoming too small to get non-zero regression error probabilities from Proposition~\ref{th:RKHS}.
 However, by applying Proposition~\ref{prop:distbound}, we obtain an optimal value for $\distBound$ for every region pair, resulting in the smallest interval averages $\bar{p}$ for every discretization.

-Note that there is an asymptotic decay in the average probability interval size, using a finer discretization.
+Note that there is an asymptotic decay in the average probability interval size as the discretization gets finer.
 This however comes at a higher computation cost.
 The total computation times for framework components are shown in Table~\ref{tab:discretization-effect}.
-The first and most demanding step involves discretizing $\FullSet$ and determining the image over-approximation and error upper bound of each state as discussed in Section~\ref{subsec:tbounds}.
-As implemented, this step takes 3-4 seconds per discrete state and is parallelized across 16 threads.
+The most demanding component involves discretizing $\FullSet$ and determining the image over-approximation and error upper bound of each state as discussed in Section~\ref{subsec:tbounds}.
 The transition probability interval calculations involve checking the intersections between the image over-approximations and their respective target states.
-The unbounded verification procedure is fast relative to the time it takes to construct the \imdp abstraction using the previous two steps.
+The unbounded verification procedure is fast relative to the time it takes to construct the \imdp abstraction.